 Lesaka to Host Webcast and Conference Call to Review First Quarter 2023 Results

-/EIN News/ -- JOHANNESBURG, South Africa, Oct.
-11, 2022 (GLOBE NEWSWIRE) -- Lesaka Technologies, Inc. (“Lesaka” or the “Company”) (NasdaqGS:LSAK; JSE: LSK) today announced it will release first quarter 2023 results after the U.S. market close on November 8, 2022.
+JOHANNESBURG, South Africa, Oct.
+11, 2022 (GLOBE NEWSWIRE) -- Lesaka Technologies, Inc. ("Lesaka" or the "Company") LSAKLSK)) today announced it will release first quarter 2023 results after the U.S. market close on November 8, 2022.
 Lesaka management will host a presentation webcast and conference call on November 9, 2022, at 8:00 a.m.
 Eastern Time to review these results.

 Presentation webcast via Zoom: